R. Daniel Bohl, M.D., F.A.C.S.

 During February, 2008, I participated in an international volunteer medical mission in Bolivia.
 During November, 2008, I participated in a medical mission in Ethiopia.

 Following retirement from my Ohio practice, I moved to Edenton, NC.
 Prior to that retirement, I obtained a license to practice in North Carolina.
 From December, 2008 through February, 2009, I set up an new solo urology practice in the underserved community of Edenton, NC.
 Patient care began on March 2, 2009, under the name R.Daniel Bohl, Urologist.
+On July 1, 2021, I greatly limited my urology practice and stopped scheduling regular appointments.

 I occasionally covered the emergency and inpatient urology service the 1000 bed teaching hospital for University Health Systems of Eastern Carolina for intervals of one week in 2009 and 2010.